mearslanahmed/reeltime-android/README.md

     *   [Chip Navigation Bar](https://github.com/ismaeldivita/chip-navigation-bar) - For the animated bottom navigation.
     *   [BlurView](https://github.com/Dimezis/BlurView) - For real-time background blur effects.
     *   [ZXing (Zebra Crossing)](https://github.com/zxing/zxing) - For generating QR codes on tickets.

 ---

+## Documentation
+For a more detailed overview of the project architecture and implementation, please refer to the `ReelTime_Android_App_Documentation_v1.0.pdf` file in the `docs` folder.

+---